 Consider using pheromone therapy

 Cat pheromone therapy is a type of treatment that involves using synthetic versions of natural cat pheromones.
 It can help reduce anxiety and stress in cats, which can help to improve their mood.
-Several types of cat pheromone products are available, including sprays, plug-in diffusers, and collars.
+Several types of cat pheromone products are available, including sprays, plug-in diffusers, and many cat collars.